Charles Hill, Botswana

 Charles Hill is a village in Ghanzi District of Botswana.
 It is located close to the Namibian border.
-Charles Hill is the second-largest village in Ghanzi District, with a population of 3,591 in 2011 census.
+Charles Hill is the second-largest village in the Ghanzi District, with a population of 3,791 according to the 2011 census.

 Charles Hill is the seat of the Charles Hill sub-District, established separately from Ghanzii District administratively in 2004.
 Although the limits of the sub-district have as yet to be clearly defined it generally is bordered to the north by the Trans-Kalahari Highway, the west by Namibia, to the east by Botswana Highway A2 and to the south by Kgalagadi District.
 The inhabitants are made up of a variety of different groups living side by side and in harmony with each other, they are: